As an organisation

 Sign in to your Dementia Friends account.
 If you do not have an account, you can sign up here to register.
 Once you have signed into your Dementia Friends account, you can download a copy of the blank action plan template

 We will review your action plan.
-Once approved, your organisation will be formally recognised as ‘working towards becoming dementia-friendly.’
+Once approved, your organisation will be recognised as ‘working towards becoming dementia-friendly'.

 Promoting your commitment to change

 As a recognised dementia-friendly organisation, you will be included in our online community directory.
 This helps people living with dementia, their families and carers choose services that are welcoming and supportive.
-You will receive a formal certificate of recognition and window stickers featuring a ‘Dementia-Friendly’.
+You will receive a formal certificate of recognition and window stickers featuring a ‘Dementia-Friendly’ logo.